Skip to Content

 My experience: I visited Alaska in the second half of September.
 Watching the weather forecast a few weeks before the trip, I saw nothing but grey skies and rain.
 So I was prepared for that.
 In reality, I had a bit of everything: mostly beautiful sunny days with blue skies, moments when it was even too warm for a sweater, a few grey rainy days with moments when it was pouring non-stop, and even one day when it was snowing…

 Here is just one (a bit extreme) example based on what I experienced in a single day.
-In the morning, I was in Denali National Park where it was snowing with temperatures just around the freezing point.
-3 hours drive later, I was in Palmer where it was sunny and locals were walking around in shorts, T-shirts, and sandals… Talking of which, I saw locals in sandals on so many occasions in Alaska in September.
+In the morning, I was in Denali National Park where it was snowing with temperatures just around the freezing point. a 3 hours drive later, I was in Palmer where it was sunny and locals were walking around in shorts, T-shirts, and sandals… Talking of which, I saw locals in sandals on so many occasions in Alaska in September.
 They said it was still summer…

 So what should you pack?
 See my tips below!